 The Chicago and Calumet watersheds comprise a highly engineered system of waterways that provide many benefits to the people and wildlife of the region.
 They move treated wastewater away from urban centers, help to manage flood waters, provide economically important conduits for commercial shipping, tourism and recreational boating, and offer vital habitats for many resident and migratory wildlife species.
 Despite these services, the waterways have been degraded by many stressors.
 Dangerous flooding, impaired water quality, habitat degradation, and limited safe public access have significantly reduced the ecological, economic and community values of the system.

 To help restore these values for the people and wildlife of the region, a team of private and public organizations has established the Chi–Cal Rivers Fund (Fund).
-Organizations partnering with the National Fish and Wildlife Foundation on the Fund include ArcelorMittal, The Chicago Community Trust, Crown Family Philanthropies, Gaylord and Dorothy Donnelley Foundation, Illinois Department of Natural Resources, Joyce Foundation, Metropolitan Water Reclamation District of Greater Chicago, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, and U.S. Forest Service.
+Organizations partnering with the National Fish and Wildlife Foundation on the Fund include ArcelorMittal, The Searle Funds at The Chicago Community Trust, The Crown Family, Gaylord and Dorothy Donnelley Foundation, Illinois Department of Natural Resources, Joyce Foundation, Metropolitan Water Reclamation District of Greater Chicago, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, and U.S. Forest Service.

 The geographic focus of the Fund includes the drainage areas of: